shorepine/alles/README.md

  * Each oscillator has 3 breakpoint generators, which can modify any combination of amplitude, frequency, duty, filter cutoff, feedback or resonance
  * Each oscillator can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
  * Control of speaker gain and 3-band parametric EQ
- * Built in patches for PCM, FM and partials
+ * Built in patches for PCM and FM

 ## Using it -- hardware Alles